Unscene History’s mission:

-The Unscene Archives were established to compile and preserve the history and identity of BMX Freestyle in Brisbane.
+The Unscene Archives were established to compile and preserve the history and identity of Australian BMX Freestyle.

 The archives range from a variety of pieces including BMX frames and parts, clothing, uniforms, publications, advertisements, video, audio and other forms of communication.